-Broadband providers are generally keen for you to move your phone services over to them so you can usually get cheaper broadband with options 2 or 3.
+Broadband providers are generally keen for you to move your phone services over to them so cheaper broadband is usually available with option 2.

-In both cases, you're moving your phone service over whilst using exactly the same physical phone line.
-There usually aren't any reconnection fees if you want to go back to BT, either, so there's no real disadvantage to switching your service other than convenience.
+In both cases, the phone service is moved over while using exactly the same physical phone line.
+There usually aren't any reconnection fees if you want to go back to BT, either, so there's no real disadvantage to switching the service, other than convenience.

-Option 3 also has the advantage of putting your services together so that you receive just one monthly bill.
-In addition, as we update this article no broadband providers charge more for line rental than BT (paying each month) so, again, there are savings to be made.
+It also has the advantage of putting services together so that customers receive just one monthly bill.
+In addition, as we update this article, no broadband providers charge more for line rental than BT (at least when paying each month) so there are savings to be made.

 If you don't have a phone line at your property or your current phone line is badly damaged you'll need to have a new phone line installed in order to get ADSL broadband.

-Many providers will do this for free, see our guide to new phone line installation for more.
+Many providers will do this for free when new customers sign up for broadband, see our guide to new phone line installation for more.

 It's also worth noting that it's possible to take a Virgin Media broadband package without a phone service or go for satellite or mobile broadband.

-In these cases you won't need to pay line rental, although all three services are often more expensive than ADSL.
+In these cases there's no need to pay line rental, although all three services are often more expensive than ADSL.

-In the vast majority of cases, taking Virgin Media broadband without a phone line won't affect your ability to get home phone services in the future.
-However, depending on how they install their line Virgin Media may sometimes need to physically disconnect the BT line from the master socket which would incur a reconnection fee if you were ever to go back to BT for home phone services.
+In the vast majority of cases, taking Virgin Media broadband without a phone line won't make home phone services unavailable in the future.
+However, depending on how they install their line, Virgin Media may sometimes need to physically disconnect the BT line from the master socket which could incur a reconnection fee if the household were ever to go back to BT for home phone services.

 2. Why can't I get provider X?

-The providers available will depend on availability at your local exchange and, in the case of fibre, the cables running to your household.
+The range of ISPs available to a particular household depends on availability at the local exchange and, in the case of fibre, the cables running to the household.

 Since providers at non-LLU exchanges tend to be reselling BT Wholesale services they will typically be more expensive than those at LLU exchanges.